Listen to the podcast to learn:

-[00:00:08] JM: Welcome to Up in Your Business with Kerry McCoy, a production of flagandbanner.com.
-Through storytelling and conversational interviews, this weekly radio show offers listeners firsthand insight into starting and running a business, the ups and downs of risk-taking and the commonalities of success people.
-Connect with Kerry through her candid, often funny and informative weekly blog where you’ll read and comment on life as wife, mother, daughter and entrepreneur.
+[0:00:08.3] JM: Welcome to Up in Your Business with Kerry McCoy, a production of flagandbanner.com.
+Through storytelling and conversational interviews, this weekly radio show offers listeners first-hand insight in starting and running a business, the ups and downs of risk-taking and the commonalities of successful people.
+Connect with Kerry through her candid, often funny and informative weekly blog, where you'll read and may comment on life as a wife, mother, daughter and entrepreneur.

 Now, it's time for Kerry McCoy to get all up in your business.

 [0:00:41.6] KM: Thank you, Jayson.
 Like Jayson said, I’m Kerry McCoy and it’s time for me to get up in your business.
 Did everybody hear us get off to a rocky start, Jayson?
 Just a minute ago.